Azure-Samples/digital-twins-explorer/README.md

 This requires setting the `REACT_APP_BASE_ADT_URL` environment variable to point to your Azure Functions host (e.g. `https://adtexplorer-<your suffix>.azurewebsites.net`).
 This can be set in the shell environment before starting `npm` or by creating a `.env` file in the `client` folder with `REACT_APP_BASE_ADT_URL=https://...`.

 Also, the local URL needs to be added to the allowed origins for the Azure Function and SignalR service.
 In the ARM template, the default `http://localhost:3000` path is added during deployment; however, if the site is run on a different port locally then both services will need to be updated through the Azure Portal.

-## Key features

-### First run

-Initial authentication is triggered by:
-1. Clicking on the sign in button in the top right, or
-1. Clicking on an operation that requires calling the service.

-Before continuing, you'll need to provide:
-1. The Azure AD client ID configured earlier.
-1. The Azure AD tenant ID where the app is defined.
-1. The target Azure DT URL.

-To change these properties at any time, click on the sign in button in the top right.

-### Querying

-Queries can be issued from the *Query Explorer* panel.

-To save a query, click on the Save icon next to the *Run Query* button.
-This query will then be saved locally and be available in the *Saved Queries* drop down to the left of the query text box.
-To delete a saved query, click on the *X* icon next to the name of the query when the *Saved Queries* drop down is open.

-For large graphs, it's suggested to query only a limited subset and then load the remainder as required.
-More specifically, you can double click on twins in the graph view to retrieve additional related nodes.

-To the right side of the *Query Explorer* toolbar, there are a number of controls to change the layout of the graph.
-Four different layout algorithms are available alongside options to center, fit to screen, and re-run layout.

-### Models

-Models can be viewed and managed from the *Model View* panel.
-The panel will automatically show all available models in your environment on first connection; however, to trigger it explicitly, click on the *Download models* button.

-To upload a model, click on the *Upload a model* button and select one more JSON-formatted model files when prompted.

-For each model, you can:
-1. Delete: remove the definition from your ADT environment.
-1. View: see the raw JSON definition of the model.
-1. Create a new twin: create a new instance of the model as a twin in the ADT environment.
-No properties are set as part of this process (aside from name).

-### Import/Export

-From the *Graph View*, import/export functionality is available.

-Export serializes the most recent query results to a JSON-based format, including models, twins, and relationships.

-Import deserializes from either a custom Excel-based format (see the `examples` folder) or the JSON-based format generated on export.
-Before import is executed, a preview of the graph is presented for validation.

-### Editing twins

-Selecting a node in the *Graph View* shows its properties in the *Property Explorer*.
-This includes default values for properties that have not yet been set.

-To edit writeable properties, update thier values inline and click the Save button at the top of the view.
-The resulting patch operation on the API is then shown in a modal.

-Selecting two nodes allows for the creation of relationships.
-Multi-selection is enabled by holding down CTRL/CMD keys.
-Ensure twins are selected in the order of the relationship direction (i.e the first twin selected will be the source).
-Once two twins are selected, click on the `Create Relationship` button and select the type of relationship.

-Multi-select is also enabled for twin deletion.

-### Advanced Settings

-Clicking the settings cog in the top right corner allows the configuration of the following advanced features:
-1. Eager Loading: in the case the twins returned by a query have relationships to twins *not* returned by the query, this feature will load these missing twins before rendering the graph.
-1. Caching: this keeps a local cache of relationships and models in memory to improve query performance.
-These caches are cleared on any write operations on the relevant components (or on browser refresh).
-1. Console & Output windows: these are hidden by default.
-The console window enables the use of simple shell functions for workign with the graph.
-The output window shows a diagnostic trace of operations.
-1. Number of layers to expand: when double clicking on a node, this number indicates how many layers of relationships to fetch.
-1. Expansion direction: when double clicking on a node, this indicates which kinds of relationships to follow when expanding.

 ## Extensibility points